Skip to main content

 Metabolic Flexibility as the Core Outcome

 Metabolic flexibility is the capacity of a system to adapt fuel oxidation to fuel availability.
 In a healthy state, an individual can efficiently switch between oxidizing carbohydrates for high-intensity energy and oxidizing fatty acids during periods of rest or fasting.
-A decline in is a hallmark of aging and metabolic syndrome, leading to insulin resistance, dyslipidemia, and ectopic fat deposition.
+A decline in metabolic flexibility is a hallmark of aging and metabolic syndrome, leading to insulin resistance, dyslipidemia, and ectopic fat deposition.
 Combined testosterone and GH-peptide protocols directly intervene in the pathways that govern this flexibility.

 Testosterone’s role extends to the myocyte, where it upregulates the expression of genes involved in both glycolysis and mitochondrial biogenesis.
 This prepares the muscle cell to be a more efficient and powerful engine for fuel combustion.
 The addition of pulsatile GH from peptide therapy further refines this process.